JmKanmo/VoiceRecognitionMemoApp/README.md

 Based on JAVA Language , Google's STT,TTS open API

-To help deaf's communication.
+To help Hearing-impaired'communication.
 But everyone can use it.